-Additionally, in 2020, the Company granted PSUs to certain of its executive officers that vested based on Antero Resources' TSR relative to the TSR of certain peer companies determined as of the last day of each of three one-year performance periods ending on April 15, 2021, April 15, 2022, and April 15, 2023, and one cumulative three-year performance period ending on April 15, 2023, in each case, subject to the executive officer's continued employment through April 15, 2020 ("2020 Relative TSR PSUs").
+Additionally, in 2020, the Company granted PSUs to certain of its executive officers that vested based on Antero Resources' TSR relative to the TSR of certain peer companies determined as of the last day of each of three one-year performance periods ending on April 15, 2021, April 15, 2022, and April 15, 2023, and one cumulative three-year performance period ending on April 15, 2023, in each case, subject to the executive officer's continued employment through April 15, 2023 ("2020 Relative TSR PSUs").
 The number of shares of common stock that could ultimately be earned following the end of the cumulative three-year performance period ranged from zero to 150% of the target number of PSUs granted.
 Expense related to these PSUs was recognized on a graded-vested basis over approximately three years.
 The performance condition for each of the performance periods ended April 15, 2021, 2022 and 2023 were met.
 During the year ended December 31, 2023, the 2020 Relative TSR PSUs vested at 126% of target for all four performance periods and were converted into approximately 0.2 million shares of common stock.

 In 2021, the Company granted PSU awards to certain of its executive officers that vest based on Antero Resources' absolute TSR determined as of the last day of each of three one-year performance periods ending on April 15, 2022, April 15, 2023, and April 15, 2024, and one cumulative three-year performance period ending on April 15, 2024, in each case, subject to the executive officer's continued employment through April 15, 2024 ("2021 Absolute TSR PSUs").
 The number of shares of common stock that may ultimately be earned following the end of the cumulative three-year performance period with respect to the 2021 Absolute TSR PSUs ranges from zero to 200% of the target number of 2021 Absolute TSR PSUs originally granted.
 Expense related to these PSUs is recognized on a graded-vested basis over the term of each performance period.
-The performance condition for the performance period ended April 15, 2023 and 2024 were met at 200% of target, and during the year ended December 31, 2024, the 2021 Absolute TSR PSUs vested and converted into approximately 0.3 million shares of common stock.
+The performance condition for the performance period ended April 15, 2023 was not met, and as a result, no vesting for this award tranche was achieved.
+The performance conditions for each of the performance periods ended April 15, 2022 and 2024 were met at 200% of target, and during the year ended December 31, 2024, the 2021 Absolute TSR PSUs vested and converted into approximately 0.3 million shares of common stock.